screen3/solramp-monorepo/README.md

-Solramp allows businesses to accept crypto payments  such as USDC and USDT on the Solana blockchain from non-crypto users with a very intuitive UI that delights your buyers with a great checkout experience.
+Algoramp allows businesses to accept crypto payments  such as USDC and USDT on the Solana blockchain from non-crypto users with a very intuitive UI that delights your buyers with a great checkout experience.

- Solramp SDK offers integrations with your website built with Reactjs and Vuejs, your WordPress site, and Shopify store.
+ Algoramp SDK offers integrations with your website built with Reactjs and Vuejs, your WordPress site, and Shopify store.

 Your customers can conveniently pay using :